-When the measurement procedure is complete, HydroSoft will ask whether you wish to save the raw data in a file.
+When the measurement procedure is complete, Hydro-Soft will ask whether you wish to save the raw data in a file.
 The calibration results will not be affected by whether or not you save the raw data.
-Note that the saved file cannot be used to directly reproduce the results of the measurements; it is only useful for trouble-shooting.
+The saved file cannot be used to directly reproduce the results of the measurements; it is only useful for trouble-shooting.

 3.5.
-Mu Measurement
+MU MEASUREMENT